hyuntaepark-gh/End-To-End-Retail-Data-Warehouse/business_analytics/README.md

 ## Design Principles

-All analytics in this layer follow these principles:
+All analytics in this layer adhere to the following principles:

+- **Decision-first**
-- **Decision-first**: Every analysis answers a concrete business question
+  Every analysis is framed around a concrete business question.

+- **Explainability**
-- **Explainability**: Metrics are decomposed into understandable drivers
+  Metrics are decomposed into interpretable drivers rather than reported in isolation.

+- **Reproducibility**
-- **Reproducibility**: All logic is implemented in SQL with deterministic outputs
+  All logic is implemented in SQL with deterministic, auditable outputs.

+- **Validation-aware**
-- **Validation-aware**: Sanity checks are included before interpretation
+  Sanity checks and reconciliation are performed before interpretation.

 ---